vmware-archive/nsxraml/md-version/nsxvapi.md

 =====

 ### /2.0/nwfabric/configure
-Working with Network Virtualization Components and VXLAN.
+Working with Network Virtualization Components and VXLAN
-___
+---
 Cluster preparation can be broken down into the following:
   * Install VIB and non-VIB related action: Before any per-host config a VIB must be installed on the host.
 The feature can use this time to